ICI3D/LatexTemplates/README.md

 ## JD themes

-ICI3D events and info are updated at ici3dCurrent.tex in this directory
+ICI3D events and info are updated at ici3dCurrent.tex in this (LatexTemplates) directory

 Format rules that switch content: look for *.set in talk Makefile (should point to *.txt.format here in templates)